hashicorp-services/terraform-bundle-binary/readme.md

 If building a bundle for TFE, the command and arguments to use is `terraform-bundle -os=linux -arch=amd64` For more detailed usage instructions <https://github.com/hashicorp/terraform/tree/v0.15.4/tools/terraform-bundle#usage>

+## Community Support

+Support for this tool is provided on a best-effort basis, and it comes with no guarantee or service level agreement.
+Bugs and feature requests should be entered as GitHub issues.
+If an existing issue matches your requirements, please add a +1 reaction to bump it up our priority list.
+Pull requests are welcome!
+We encourage you to fork this repository and send back a PR with any improvements.